Basic usage

 Update language

-To update the language, use the set
+To update the language, use the set method of language:

 use leptos::prelude::expect_context;